This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 JTAG programmer and debugger for Atmel MCUs.
 It can be used with AtmelStudio.

-If you know any other interesting or useful tools that should be added to this developer’s toolbox, please share (either by post or by emailing me directly).
+If you know any other interesting or useful tools that should be added to this list, please share (either by post or by emailing me directly).